Filters:

 with Michael Junho Lee

-Cyber-risk of financial platforms create systemic risk due to (i) the network effects that create natural monopolies and concentration, and (ii) the strategic nature of cyber-attacks that target large platforms for maximum impact.
+Competing financial platforms eventually underinvest in cyber-resilience and generate systemic technological vulnerabilities due to (i) the network effects that create natural monopolies and concentration, and (ii) the strategic nature of cyber-attacks that target large platforms for maximum impact.

-This paper presents a framework to study of technological resiliency of financial system architecture.
-Financial market infrastructures, or platforms, compete with services critical functions along various stages in the lifecycle of a trade, and make investments in technological resiliency to guard against attackers seeking to exploit system weaknesses.
-Platforms’ financial network effects attenuate competition between platforms on security.
-Exposure to vulnerabilities is magnified in the presence of strategic adversaries.
-Private provision of technological resiliency is generally sub-optimal, with over- and underinvestment in security depending on market structure.
-Vulnerabilities evolve over the maturity of a financial system, but there generically exists a tipping point at which technological resiliency diverges from optimal and creates technological drag on the financial system.
-We find supportive evidence in tri-party repo settlement: the exit of duopolist resulted in a significant drop in IT-related investment by the sole provider, even as peer firms ramp up investment.
+We develop a theory of technological resiliency of financial system architecture.
+Financial platforms compete with services that play critical functions along various stages of financial trade, and make investments in technological resiliency.
+Network effects relax competition on security, which are exploited by cyber adversaries.
+Vulnerabilities evolve over time, but generically reach a tipping point at which technological resiliency is too low and creates technological drag on the financial system.
+We find support in tri-party repo settlement: the exit of a duopolist resulted in a significant drop in IT-related investment by the sole provider, even as peer firms ramp up investment.

 Network Formation and Systemic Risk